open-rpc/spec/README.md

 ```

 ###### Example Object
 The Example object is an object the defines an example that is intended to match a given [Content Descriptor Schema](#content-descriptor-schema).
+If the [Content Descriptor Schema](#content-descriptor-schema) includes `examples`, the value from *this* [Example Object](#example-object) supercedes the value of the schema example.

 Field Name | Type | Description
 ---|:---:|---